 The Effects of this Pollution

 First, because of the severe pollution coming directly from the city of Cusco, the communities that once relied on the river’s health for a source of food, water, and agriculture are now suffering.
 And, what is worse, many of these people have not been educated on how the river’s poor health can affect them if they continue to use it.
-Therefore, some local farmers continue to use the contaminated water to feed their animals and to water their plants, posing a risk to anyone who consumes the food that comes from it.
+So, some local farmers continue to use the contaminated water to feed their animals and to water their plants, posing a health risk to anyone who consumes the food that comes from it.
 Additionally, in the event of heavy rains, which are increasingly unpredictable as a result of El Niño weather events, the river quickly floods and poses a direct health threat to the surrounding communities.

 What must be done?